 Since earlier this week I wrote about the bonus offer when you sign up for the US Airways Credit Card, I thought it would only be reasonable to provide my readers with a top 10 list featuring what I consider some of the best uses of US Airways Miles.
 This way if you are considering getting this card you could see 10 ways that the US Airways dividend miles program stands out compared to some of its major competitors.

 On many occasions on the list below, I compare US Airways to Delta, United, and American.
 Just remember, on Delta airlines ONLY Business and Economy class redemptions are possible, and delta does NOT allow any first class redemptions at this time.

 1) 90K Miles to North Asia in Business Class: US Airways defines North Asia as China, Hong Kong, Japan, Kazakhstan, Kyrgyzstan, Macau, Mongolia, South Korea, Taiwan, Tajikistan, Turkmenistan, and Uzbekistan.
 United and Delta both charge 120,000 miles for Business class award tickets to North Asia and AA charges 100,000 miles but limits North Asia to Japan, Korean & Mongolia.
 US Airways provides a substantial savings over AA, UA, & DL!
-In addition, given space availability, you could fly on some amazing Asian carriers such as Asiana, Singapore, ANA, or Thai to North Asia! ****Note, as of April 2014 90K miles to North Asia trips are only available from the Carribean and Central America.
+In addition, given space availability, you could fly on some amazing Asian carriers such as Asiana, Singapore, ANA, or Thai to North Asia! ****Note, as of April 2014 90K miles to North Asia trips are only available from the Caribbean and Central America.
 From North America US Airways now charges 120k miles return.
-In addition, if you have made the right decision to charter a boat on your Carribean trip, your next best decision will be to make sure you have appropriate coverage for that boat.
-Make sure to consider getting a Caribbean charter boat insurance policy.
+In addition, if you have made the right decision to charter a boat on your Caribbean trip, your next best decision will be to make sure you have appropriate coverage for that boat.
+Make sure to consider getting a Caribbean charter boat insurance policy as well as safety equipment and extra boat batteries like an agm deep cycle battery.
+You may also consider accomplishing your yacht documentation with the help of yacht transaction services before sailing.